veikkos/msfs-as-improvements/README.md

         - No decimals if >= 100 nm
         - Single decimal if < 100 nm
 - Blinking Nearest Airports page on Garmin GNS 530/430 by adding working Airport logos from G1000
+- Fallback to runway height in Waypoint search for Airport altitude

 ![DME decimal fix](https://raw.githubusercontent.com/veikkos/msfs-as-improvements/master/dme-decimal.png)